 ZJ: Yeah.
 And it’s the same message.
-And I guess the challenge is what you know, the message that you’re trying to portray, it’s about linking that to your target audience, or linking that in terms of value.
+And I guess the challenge is what you know, the message that you’re trying to portray, it’s about linking that to your target audience or linking that in terms of value.
 So how does someone who’s recovering from kidney disease take your message, as opposed to someone who’s just been guys diagnosed with anxiety and depression?

 MW: I guess that’s where the coaching approach comes in for you.

 I mean, I’ll be honest with you, a lifestyle change is hard.
-And this is why it’s about the clients we have the range on the spectrum in terms of their levels of health.
+And this is why it’s about the clients we have they range on the spectrum in terms of their levels of health.
 And it’s really important that when you coach them through each week or each session, they understand that your guiding principle of coaching is really important because of how you do your initial assessment, how you do your follow-ups, and then essentially how you educate them all comes down to that kind of format and modality that needs to really be targeted to them.

 MW: I can hear that it’s very personalized, even down to the level of each individual client.
 That’s what you’re saying?

 ZJ: Yeah, a tailored approach.
 So we don’t do cookie-cutter assessments.
 You can have two of the same people come in with the exact same diagnosis or a similar history and you need to treat them differently.
-The approach of, well, for example, the One-Stop approach doesn’t work, especially in coaching and health and wellness, the individuality.
+The, approach of, well, for example, the One Stop approach doesn’t work, especially in coaching and health and wellness, the individuality.

-So it’s really important that you understand, this is essentially going through the need to understand the biomedical markers of the person, you could ask them the physiology, and you have to understand the drive and direction in their psychology behind their motivation and their habits.
+So it’s really important that you understand, that this is essentially going through the need to understand the biomedical markers of the person, you could ask them the physiology, and you have to understand the drive and direction in their psychology behind their motivation and their habits.
 You have to break this down, because what your intervention and what you’re trying to provide a solution won’t necessarily hit the mark if you can address those factors.

 MW: It sounds like you have to be across a lot of stuff, generally.
 And then as well, on top of that the individual needs of the person or being able to identify those and be client-centred at the same time.